Class 1 Division

 Enclosure Seals (Continued)

 The seal must be listed for Class 1 Division 2 and installed in accordance with the manufacturer’s instructions.
 This means using the correct type of seal for the conduit—whether it’s a threaded coupling with an integral seal, a compression seal, or a liquid-tight connector with a gasket.
 The seal must be tight enough to prevent gas migration but not so tight that it damages the conduit or compromises the integrity of the seal itself.
-To give you an idea, over-tightening a compression seal can cause micro-cracks in the tubing, creating a pathway for hazardous gases to escape.
+As an example, over-tightening a compression seal can cause micro-cracks in the tubing, creating a pathway for hazardous gases to escape.
 Always follow the torque specifications provided by the seal manufacturer.

 Transition Areas and Field Joints